gwicks/gmusicapi-objc/README.md

 Currently very, very basic, only supports getting all songs and retrieving stream urls.

-Update (March 2014): May now be broken, due to changes in Google's Webclient interface, untested.
+Update (March 2014): Currently broekn, due to changes in the Google Webclient interface.
+Needs to be reworked.

 Usage